Screening and its Techniques

 - This technique does not provide much information related to the fermentation process, production or yield potential of the isolated new microorganisms.

-- Secondary screening helps in detection of useful microorganisms in fermentation processes and the discarding of those lacking industrial potential.
+- Secondary screening helps in the detection of useful microorganisms in fermentation processes and the discarding of those lacking industrial potential.

 - It is necessary to know the following points associated with secondary screening for isolation, standardisation and characterisation of new bioactive producing microorganisms.